alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 to increase the set of participants in the group.

-## Management and Visibility of Participant Clients and Devices
+## Management of Participant Clients and Devices

 Where there
 exists